-Transforming concrete production to achieve carbon-negative results requires specific infrastructure modifications to your existing facility.
-You will need CO₂ curing systems, automated monitoring equipment, and cloud-based management platforms.
-The infrastructure changes focus on retrofitting curing chambers, installing CO₂ delivery systems, and integrating digital controls that manage the entire carbon dioxide mineralization process while maintaining your current production workflows.
+Transforming concrete production to achieve carbon-negative results requires specific infrastructure modifications to existing facilities.
+Essentials include CO₂ curing systems, automated monitoring equipment, and cloud-based management platforms.
+The infrastructure changes focus on retrofitting curing chambers, installing CO₂ delivery systems, and integrating digital controls that manage the entire carbon dioxide mineralisation process while maintaining current production workflows.

 What exactly is carbon-negative concrete and how does it work?